Snigelson/pytimex/PROTOCOL.md

 Byte 15 indicates how long before appointments, in 5 minute intervals, the alarm will sound.

-Check if the following DATA1 packets contain data start indexes etc too, or if their payloads are just concatenated.
+It seems the maximum length of DATA1 packets sent by original software is 32 (0x20) bytes.
+Payloads of packets 2 and forward are just concatenated to the first, i.e. no header is added.

 The following data in the payload are records of the following
 format:

 These 4 record types are found in DATA1 packets:

-Appointment record
+#### Appointment record

 | Byte   | Description                        |
 | ------ | ---------------------------------- |